Landmarks of Marrakesh: Mouassine Mosque & Bab Doukkala Mosque

 The Mouassine Mosque (also known as the Al Ashraf Mosque) was built by the Saadian Sultan Moulay Abdallah al-Ghalib between 1562–63 and 1572-73.
 It is located in the Mouassine district and is part of a larger architectural complex which includes a library, hammam (public bathhouse), madrasa (school) and a triple arched fountain known as the Mouassine Fountain.
 The fountain, which provided locals with access to water, is one of the largest and most important in the city, decorated with geometric patterns and Arabic inscriptions.
 Along with Bab Doukkala Mosque further west, which was built around the same time and has a very similar format, the Mouassine Mosque appears to have been originally designed to anchor the development of new neighbourhoods after the relocation of the Jewish district from this area to the new mellah near the Kasbah.

 Other mosques

 Other mosques include the Marinid-era Ben Salah Mosque, the Barrima Mosque, Zawiya of Sidi Bel Abbes, Zawiya of Sidi Ben Slimane al-Jazuli, Zawiya of Sidi Youssef Ben Ali, Sidi Moulay el-Ksour Mosque, (or Zawiya of Sidi Abdallah al-Ghazwani), the so-called Mosque of the Cat, and the Al-Wusta Mosque.

 Synagogues

 Synagogues include the Slat al-Azama Synagogue, the Beth-El Synagogue, Bitoun Synagogue, and Salat Rabi Pinhasse Synagogue.

+Churches

+The Church of the Holy Martyrs is a Catholic church located in the Guéliz district of Marrakech.
+It is the only catholic church in the city and is part of the Archdiocese of Rabat.
+Built in 1928 and consecrated in 1929, it is dedicated to the five Franciscan martyrs who were executed on the site in the 13th century.
+The church is still served by three Franciscan priests for the Christian community in Marrakech.